Tach3/slido-bot/README.md

 # slido-bot
-bot for voting on slido. my economy teacher gave us some options for watching ted talks and classmates voted for the wrong option.
-NO MORE
+bot for voting on slido

+# usage
+only for multiple choice and you can only vote for one question (so far) ./slido-bot.sh -h -- prints help
+./slido_bot.sh -u "<url>" -v <question number> -V <number of votes>